-$(100 \text{ m} \div 1000) \div (15 \text{ sec.} \div 3600) = 24 \text{ KPH}$
+(100 m / 1000) / (15 sec. / 3600) = 24 KPH.

-If the speed is not within the specified speed range, stop the vehicle and adjust the governor compression spring.
+If the speed is not within the specified speed range, stop the vehicle and adjust the governor compression spring as described in procedure above.

+Repeat the test and adjustment until the factory recommended governed speed is achieved.
 Tightening the spring results in a speed increase while loosening it will result in a speed decrease.
-Repeat road test and adjustment procedure until the factory recommended governed speed is achieved